Skip to content

 Guest notification options

-• You can set up reminder notifications for uncompleted tasks
+• Set up reminder notifications for uncompleted tasks

 Tracking guest progress